Forensic and Investigative Criminology

 Grade

-Three-year Bachelor’s (level 6 Ofqual)
+Three-year Bachelor’s

 Major

-Applied Languages (Minor in Criminology & Cybersecurity)
+Applied Languages and Global Careers (Minor in Forensic & Investigative Criminology)

 Campuses